Tips on keeping your property safe

 Don't put labels on keys

 Keys should be kept in a safe place and out of sight.
 It is very convenient to hang keys on hooks or leave them in bowls by the front door, but they make an open target for thieves.
 It is also a bad idea to label your keys.
 The thief will know which key fits which door, and you will be helping him rob you of your most valuable possessions.
 If you must keep keys in an accessible place, then use a safe box with a combination so intruders can quickly get at them.

 Leave the lights on

-When you must leave the house empty, it's a good idea to leave some lights on and a radio too.
-There is nothing more inviting to a burglar than a silent house in complete darkness and no car in the driveway.
+When you must leave the house empty, it's a good idea to leave some lights on and radio too.
+There is nothing more inviting to a burglar than a silent home in complete darkness and no car in the driveway.
 There are simple devices that can be installed that will turn your lights and radio on automatically at pre-set or even random times.
 You can set the timer for outside lights to come on at sunset.

 Stay off social media

-The above tips are all very well, and the wise will take them on board to improve security in the home, but there is no better insurance against a break-in than installing a burglar alarm security system in your home.
+The above tips are all very well, and the wise will take them on board to improve security in the property.
+Still, there is no better insurance against a break-in than installing a burglar alarm security system in your home.

-You can select the security features that best fit your needs and, with modern wireless devices, there are no unsightly wires or much disruption to the home in having a system fitted.
+You can select the security features that best fit your needs and, with modern wireless devices, there are no unsightly wires or much disruption to the home in having a system installed.

-Wireless burglar alarm systems can come with such add-ons as cameras, motion and/or heat sensors and recording devices and can be easily accessed and operated by a mobile phone.
+Wireless burglar alarm systems can come with such add-ons as cameras, motion and heat sensors and recording devices and can be easily accessed and operated by a mobile phone.